Robbie-Bridgwater/Professional-ReadME-Generator/README.md

 - WHEN I click on the links in the Table of Contents
 - THEN I am taken to the corresponding section of the README

+## Installation
+To generate a README, you will need to run npm i inquirer to install the 'inquirer' package dependencies

+Once installed, you can initialise the application by running node index.js in the command line

+The inquirer package will then display prompts in the console that will allow you to generate a README

 ## Languages Used
 - JavaScript